-§ 7-1 Disputes regarding the Establishing or Amendment of the Company-Level Agreement
+§ 7-1 Disputes Regarding the Establishing or Amendment of the Company-Level Agreement

-- (1) If the parties to the company-level agreement fail to arrive at an overall agreement solution, through bargaining on the establishing of a company level agreement or on amendments to the company-level agreement, representatives of the central bargaining parties shall be summoned so that they can contribute to a possible settlement of the dispute.
-A record of the dispute proceedings shall be sent to the central bargaining parties in advance and no later than one week before a meeting about the dispute is to be held.
-If the parties continue to disagree, the rules in the present clause shall apply. - (2) If the parties to the company-level agreement, with the assistance of the central bargaining parties, cannot reach a joint agreement solution, the matter is submitted to a Dispute Resolution Board for a decision. - (3) The Dispute Resolution Board shall consist of a representative of each of the parties that have entered into the company-level agreement, a representative of each of the central bargaining parties, as well as a neutral member, who shall be appointed by the parties to the company-level agreement.
+- (1) If the parties to the company-level agreement fail to arrive at an overall agreement solution, through bargaining on the establishing of a company level agreement or on amendments to the company-level agreement, representatives of the Finance Norway and Finance Sector Union of Norway shall be summoned so that they can contribute to a possible settlement of the dispute.
+A record of the dispute proceedings shall be sent to the Finance Norway and Finance and no later than one week before a meeting about the dispute is to be held.
+If the parties continue to disagree, the rules in the present clause shall apply. - (2) If the parties to the company-level agreement, with the assistance of the Finance Norway and Finance Sector Union of Norway, cannot reach a joint agreement solution, the matter is submitted to a Dispute Resolution Board for a decision. - (3) The Dispute Resolution Board shall consist of a representative of each of the parties that have entered into the company-level agreement, a representative of each of the Finance Norway and Finance Sector Union of Norway, as well as a neutral member, who shall be appointed by the parties to the company-level agreement.
 If an agreement cannot be reached on the appointment of the neutral member, he or she shall be appointed by the National Mediator.
 The Dispute Resolution Board shall lay down its own procedural rules for the hearing of disputes.
 As a general rule, a meeting shall be held at which the parties present their views.
 The Dispute Resolution Board shall make its decision without any unnecessary delay.
 The Dispute Resolution Board's decision shall be considered to be a collective agreement.